stackforge/networking-cisco/doc/source/reference/ml2-nexus.rst

 ~~~~~~~~~~~~
 When a VM is removed or a subnet is removed and dhcp is enabled, a delete
 port-event is received by the nexus driver.
 If the port exists in the
-nexus driver's port data base, the driver will remove it from the data base
+nexus driver's port database, the driver will remove it from the database
 as well as remove the trunk vlan on the Nexus 9K device.

 To remove the trunk vlan from interface on the Nexus switch, it